andrewdieu/andrewdieu/README.md

 </h3>

 <h2 align="center">
-I'm currently a Computer Science at the University of Houston!
+I'm currently a Computer Science Student at the University of Houston!
 </h2>

 - 👋 Hi, I’m @andrewdieu